Intention tremor: Management

-It is very difficult to treat an intention tremor.
+Treatment of intention tremor is very difficult.
 The tremor may disappear for a while after a treatment has been administered and then return.
 This situation is addressed with a different treatment.
-First, individuals will be asked if they use any of the drugs known to cause tremors.
-If so, they are asked to stop taking the medication and then evaluated after some time to determine if the medication was related to the onset of the tremor.
-If the tremor persists, treatment that follows may include drug therapy, lifestyle changes, and more invasive forms of treatment, such as surgery and thalamic deep brain stimulation.
+First, individuals are asked if they use any of the drugs known to cause tremors.
+If so, they are asked to stop taking the medication, and then are evaluated after some time to determine if the medication was related to the onset of the tremor.
+If the tremor persists, treatment that follows may include drug therapy, lifestyle changes, and more invasive forms of treatment, including surgery such as and thalamic deep brain stimulation.

 Intention tremors are known to be very difficult to treat with pharmacotherapy and drugs.
-Although there is no established pharmacological treatment for an intention tremor, several drugs have been found to have positive effects on intention tremors and are used as treatment by many health professionals.
-Isoniazid, buspirone hydrochloride, glutethimide, carbamazepine, clonazepam, topiramate, zofran, propranolol and primidone have all seen moderate results in treating intention tremor and can be prescribed treatments.
+Although no pharmacological treatment has been established for an intention tremor, several drugs have been found to have positive effects on them and are used as treatment by many health professionals.
+Isoniazid, buspirone hydrochloride, glutethimide, carbamazepine, clonazepam, topiramate, zofran, propranolol, and primidone have all seen moderate results in treating intention tremor and can be prescribed treatments.
 Isoniazid inhibits γ-aminobutyric acid-aminotransferase, which the first step in enzymatic breakdown of GABA, thus increasing GABA, the major inhibitory neurotransmitter in the central nervous system.
-This causes a reduction in cerebellar ataxias.
+This causes a reduction in cerebellar ataxia.
 Another neurotransmitter targeted by drugs that has been found to alleviate intention tremors is serotonin.
 The agonist buspirone hydrochloride, which decreases serotonin's function in the central nervous system, has been viewed as an effective treatment of intention tremors.

-Physical therapy has had great results in reducing tremors but usually does not cure them.
+Physical therapy has had great results in reducing tremors, but usually does not cure them.
 Relaxation techniques, such as meditation, yoga, hypnosis, and biofeedback, have seen some results with tremors.
-Wearing wrist weights which weigh down one's hands as they make movements, masking much of the tremor, is a proven home remedy.
-This is not a treatment, since wearing the weights does not have any lasting effects when they are not on.
-However, they do help the individual cope with the tremor immediately.
+Wearing wrist weights to weigh down one's hands as they make movements, masking much of the tremor, is a proven home remedy.
+This is not a treatment, since wearing the weights does not have any lasting effects when they are not on, but they do help the individual cope with the tremor immediately.

 A more radical treatment that is used in individuals who do not respond to drug therapy, physical therapy, or any other treatment listed above, with moderate to severe intention tremors, is surgical intervention.
 Deep brain stimulation and surgical lesioning of the thalamic nuclei has been found to be an effective long-term treatment with intention tremors.